-Develop our young person's offer linked to the Active Newcastle card. across the offer 3.2 Create more opportunities for children to access sports and leisure activities in parks.
+Develop our young person's offer linked to the Active Newcastle card.
+3.2 Create more opportunities for children to access sports and leisure activities in parks.
 Develop a tool to allow children to influence where our table tennis tables & other activity equipment/spaces are situated in parks/city.
-Public Health.
-NCC (Active Newcastle).
-Parks and Allotment Trust.
-Work to influence the playground investment project to incorporate more 'Active environment' concepts rather than just traditional play spaces.
+LA Public Health Active Newcastle Parks and Allotment Trust Work to influence the playground investment project to incorporate more 'Active environment' concepts rather than just traditional play spaces.
 Talk to young people about requirements and ideas.
 Sites are developed, and new equipment is provided.
 Clear approach to developing activity in parks and open spaces - in particular beyond football.
 Insight gathered into young people's thinking about opens space facilities.
 To have gathered specific ideas and projects developed.
 Investment identified, equipment installed, or spaces remodelled.
 Think a more strategic discussion is required with young people to move this forward.
 3.3 Run holiday activities to encourage the use of parks gym equipment.
-NCC (Active Newcastle).
-Parks and Allotment Trust.
-Summer - linked to 3.2 above.
-Young people using parks gym equipment in the spaces where provided.
+LA / Education Active Newcastle Parks and Allotment Trust Summer - linked to 3.2 above Young people using parks gym equipment in the spaces where provided.
 We will have ran holiday activities to encourage the use of parks gym equipment.
 To have an increase in the regular use of the equipment.